Welcome to the third issue of our Wurstscript blog! And happy new year!

 presetCooldown call with the lambda expression.
 Next to normal setters, the standard library provides

 preset* functions that are either convenience wrappers or take closure parameters to fill multiple levels using only one call.

-As always, come and chat with us on IRC or post on this thread to provide us feedback for these monthy blog posts, as well as requesting what you want us to cover next.
+As always, come and chat with us on Discord or post on this thread to provide us feedback for these monthy blog posts, as well as requesting what you want us to cover next.